top of page

 Is There a Fee for Baptism?

 Usually there is no stipulated charge.
 However the fabric of the Church has to be cared for as has its electricity, heating and insurance charges.
-The Priests time has a value as has the sacristan who prepares for and settles up afterwards.
-Therefore a voluntary offering taking these elements into account should be made on the day of the Baptism.
+The Priests time has a value as has the Sacristan who prepares for and settles up afterwards.
+Therefore a voluntary offering taking these elements into account, will be agreed beforehand, and should be made on the day of the Baptism.

 When?

-Times for Baptisms - Baptisms are celebrated by appointment on Saturdays at 6:30pm and after the 11am Sunday Mass.
+Times for Baptisms - Baptisms are celebrated by appointment every fourth Sunday

 bottom of page